Wednesday, August 31, 2016

 Prepare to be amazed!

-Magic Boy was released in 1993 by Empire and is one of the cutest platformers I've ever seen.
-Personally, it reminds me of Rainbow Islands in both its quality and ravishingly charming styles.
-We are Hewlett, a young boy with a magic wand who accidentally turned all the animals into freakishly cute monsters.
-Seems plausible to me...
+Magic Boy was released in 1993 by Empire and is one of the cutest platformers I have ever seen.
+Personally, it reminds me of Rainbow Islands because of its visual quality and ravishingly charming styles.
+This is gonna be good!

-How do these things keep happening?
+We play as Hewlett, a young boy with a magic wand who accidentally turned all the animals into freakishly cute monsters.
+Seems plausible to me but how do these things keep happening?
 Not to worry, it's our task to restore everything back to normal, so that means venturing forth through many beautiful worlds to tag & bag the nasties.
-Sounds a little odd, you might think?
-Well, perhaps you should brace yourself for a shock because it's often the silliest idea that works.

 Firstly, check out this screenshot I've taken.
 Wear sunglasses and take a deep breath...